 Damages are paid by the defendant in the lawsuit.
-(In these combat earplug cases, the defendant is usually 3M®, the manufacturer, but others in the supply chain may also share some measure of liability.)
+(In these combat earplug cases, the defendant is usually 3M, the manufacturer of the earplugs, but others in the supply chain might also share some responsibility.)
 Whether your combat earplug case settles out of court or you receive a judgment in your favor after a trial, the money you receive is considered damages.

 Let's look at some common categories of damages, and how each might affect the value of your 3M® combat earplugs lawsuit.

 As a plaintiff, if you win or settle your case, your damages include compensation for:

 If the full impact of your medical complications isn't clear, it's probably not in your best interest to accept an injury settlement offer.
 Your attorney will almost certainly want to wait until both of you have a clear picture of this component of your damages.
 Once you accept an injury settlement, you can't go back and reopen your claim, even if you learn that your health problems caused by the defective earplugs are worse than you first thought.

 If your hearing problems or other health issues have forced you to take time off from your job, or have otherwise affected your ability to earn a living, you can ask for compensation for that financial harm in your damages claim.
 Specifically, you are entitled to payment for any income you've already lost—and for income you would have earned in the future but now won't because of your injuries.
 An award based on future income is called "loss of earning capacity" or "diminished earning capacity."

 While economic losses like medical bills and lost income are fairly easy to calculate, "pain and suffering" isn't so easy to quantify.
 But this category of damages plays a big part in determining how much you can expect to receive in an injury case, and can be a crucial component of a 3M earplugs lawsuit.
 Pain and suffering is often broken down into two types:

 Learn more about pain and suffering in a personal injury case.